 The processor socket has 478 pins with 50-mil pitch.
-The routing of the signals, power and ground pins will require creation of many vias.
-These vias cut up the power and ground planes beneath the processor resulting in increased inductance of these planes.
-To provide the best path through the via field, it is recommended that vias are shared for every two processor ground pins and for every two processor power pins.
-The following illustrates this via sharing.
+The routing of the signals, power and ground pins require creation of many vias.
+These vias cut up the power and ground planes beneath the processor, resulting in increased inductance of these planes.
+To provide the best path through the via field, it is recommended that vias be shared for every two processor ground pins, and for every two processor power pins.
+Figure 32 shows this via sharing.